ChainSafe/lodestar/docs/pages/validator-management/vc-configuration.md

 !!! info
     The interactive passphrase import method will prompt every keystore in the `validator_keys` folder for import and will ask for the individual password for each keystore. **This method will allow you to import multiple keystores with different passwords.**

-    The plaintext passphrase file import method will allow  to import all keystores in the `validator_keys` folder with the same password contained in `password.txt` for efficiency.
+    The plaintext passphrase file import method will allow you to import all keystores in the `validator_keys` folder encrypted with the same password contained in `password.txt` for efficiency.
 <!-- prettier-ignore-end -->

 Once imported with either method, these keystores will be automatically loaded when you start the validator.
 To list the imported keystores, use the `validator list` command.